Nekolike/Mappy/README.md

 Step 2: Click on "Config" to set your environment up - A new window will open which looks like this
 ![Image of Config at startup](images/Config_Startup.PNG)

-Step 3: Choose the amount of categories (From 1 to 5) you want to use and save it with the "Save amount"-button (Anything higher will show you a message saying something like "No more than 5!")
+Step 3: Choose the amount of categories you want to use and save it with the "Save amount"-button

 (Optional) Step 3.1: Want to add more categories?
-Click "Add Category" and choose a name (No more than 5 categories!)
+Click "Add Category" and choose a name

 Step 4: Your input fields for categories will open below.
 Choose any name for the category you want.
 (I.e. "Good Maps", "Conqueror Items", "Elder/Shaper Items", "Lategame Bases", Gems for new chars)